Santander will provide trade finance to enterprises involved in China’s “Road and Belt” cross-country infrastructure initiative.

 Services will include trade finance, settlement and corporate and investment banking.

-Antony Hung, regional head for Asia Pacific, Santander Group, said: “I firmly believe that Santander, through its close cooperation with Bank of Shanghai, will make the most of the regional complementarity of both institutions and become a firm practitioner of the Belt and Road initiative”.
+Antony Hung, regional head for Asia Pacific at Santander, said: “I firmly believe that Santander, through its close cooperation with Bank of Shanghai, will make the most of the regional complementarity of both institutions and become a firm practitioner of the Belt and Road initiative”.

 Belt and Road, also known as the “New Silk Road”, is a Chinese government-backed initiative to build a trade infrastructure route connecting central and southern Asia with eastern and central Europe.

-Because of the breadth of the investment – Santander said eight of its nine core markets are situated along the path of Belt and Road – and the low-risk profile of trade finance, the project has attracted the interest of the European financial services sector as well as government agencies.
+Because of the breadth of the investment – Santander said eight of its nine core markets are situated along the path of Belt and Road – and the low-risk profile of trade finance, the project has attracted the interest of Europe’s financial services sector as well as government agencies.

-The UK has been looking at Belt and Road as an opportunity to hedge against its departure from the EU single market in 2019.
+The UK government has been looking at Belt and Road as an opportunity to hedge against the country’s departure from the EU single market in 2019.
 Following a Chinese delegation’s visit in December, UK Export Finance (UKEF) pledged up to £25bn (€28.8bn) to invest in countries along Road and Belt, in order to support UK firms’ involvement.

 Some analysts have raised concerns about the financial robustness of the project.
 In September, rating agency Moody’s warned about the weak financial profile of the countries involved in Belt and Road, and noted that imports to those countries had stagnated in recent years.